 In recent years, federal prosecutors and regulators have lavished attention on and imposed eye-opening fines for violations of the Foreign Corrupt Practices Act (FCPA), and have increasingly pursued violations of the economic and financial sanctions rules under the Office of Foreign Assets Control (OFAC), among others.
 Such attention has caused great interest in ensuring that companies with sales, operations or agents abroad have instituted plans to minimize their corruption and sanctions risks.

 In actions arising under the FCPA, the White Collar Defense and Investigations team has represented individuals alleged to have violated the FCPA in connection with payments made by third parties and various other scenarios.
 Lawyers on the team have conducted internal investigations into possible FCPA violations by public and private companies regarding the development of foreign projects.
 They have counseled clients regarding enhancements to FCPA practices and provided training to employees.
-Some recent matters have included:
+Some of these matters have included:

 The guidance offered by the White Collar Defense and Investigations group extends equally to matters implicating economic and trade sanctions under the Treasury Department’s OFAC regulations, including avoiding liability for acts of third parties.
-The group includes professionals experienced in investigating and prosecuting violations of the sanctions laws.
+The group includes professionals experienced in investigating violations of the sanctions laws.

-Lawyers on the White Collar Defense and Investigations team have developed tailored sanctions and anti-corruption compliance programs and training for companies with foreign operations.
+Lawyers on the White Collar Defense and Investigations team have developed tailored anti-corruption and other compliance programs and training for companies with foreign operations.
 The team has advised businesses that manufacture and ship products or services abroad and crafted programs for U.S. companies expanding in foreign jurisdictions and foreign companies seeking to expand into the United States.
 The team also has assessed compliance programs and identified areas for improvement, assisted companies in strengthening compliance and due diligence materials, and provided training for key employees to reduce FCPA and sanctions risks.